michael-dollosa/challonge-user-rails/README.md

 Create an account on [Challonge Website](https://challonge.com) and get an API via Settings - Developer API.

 ### Configure
-It is suggested to create an instance of the client.
+Instance of the client must be done first before being able to use the API.

 ```ruby
 client = ChallongeUserRails::Client.new(api_key: [YOUR API KEY])